 The tossing bowl measures 10 1/2″ by 5″.
 It is turned to shape, sanded, and burnished with sawdust.

-The entire set of bowls are now completed except for the finish.
-The next step is to remove all the dust and I’ll use the air compressor for this operation.
+The entire set of bowls are now completed except for the wood finish.
+The next step is to remove all the dust from the segmented woodturning.
+I’ll use the air compressor for this operation.
 Then numerous coats of a food-safe finish called Tried and True are applied.

 Can you provide the dimensions for this great project?
 I can figure out the angles easy enough but the width & height of the segments would be useful for a newbie like me.
 Thanks and I really enjoy your website!
 I can’t tell you how much I have learned about safety issues and how do do things with my power tools. keep up the good work.